Tines Pages and Applications Bootcamp Guide

 When the page is selected, click the arrow pointing to the top right on the toolbar below the page.
 This should allow you to open up the page for viewing and interacting as an end user.

-Now, type in a first name and last name, select any of the tools from the list, and then click “Submit.”
+Now, type in a first name and last name, select "Github" as a tool from the list, and fill out the username and department and then click “Submit.”
 You will see a success message because there are no additional pages downstream to load.

 Close this tab to return to your story and keep building.